Step inside textile artist Nicola Henley’s dreamy Co. Clare farmhouse

 Amanda Cassidy on the unholy fuss that comes with accepting the Eucharist.

-First things first, Communion is an important religious ceremony for Catholics when a child reaches the age of about 8 years old.
-It is about celebrating the moment they accept the bread and wine (known as the Eucharist) This is performed in a church ceremony and the bread and wine are body and blood of Christ.
+First things first, Communion is an important religious ceremony for Catholics when a child reaches the age of about eight years old.
+It is about celebrating the moment they accept the bread and wine (known as the Eucharist) This is performed in a church ceremony and the bread and wine are the body and blood of Christ.
 Not many children participating will be offered the wine, of course.

 The significance is to remind us of the suffering of Jesus and the love he showed.
 In order to be able to share the blood and body of Jesus, one must be born again.
 In other words, if you want to accept your Communion, you must first go through self-examination and confession.
 The white dresses and fancy suits the children wear symbolise purity (similar to the white dress worn at Baptism).